lenra-io/docs/src/markdown/guides/create-from-scratch.md

 Great !
 You've created an hello world app !
 Let's see how to manage the views and data by adapting it to get the template counter app.

-## The application elements
+## The JSON views implementation

-Now that we have a basic app we will implement our counter app elements.
+Now that we have a basic app we will implement our counter app elements starting with the JSON view.

+If you want to get the app result look at the examples in [our client lib projects](https://github.com/search?q=topic%3Aclient+topic%3Alib+org%3Alenra-io&type=repositories):

 ### The counter JSON view